 The WordPress upload limit will now be changed accordingly.

 Note: The functions file is inside of your theme’s folder.
 Thus, that means if you change your theme, the upload limit will go back to the default values.
-You will need to renter this code into your new theme’s functions file if you change themes.
+You will need to re-enter this code into your new theme’s functions file if you change themes.

-Control Your Upload Limit
+Increase Your WordPress Upload Limit Today

 When it comes to modifying your WordPress upload limit, you have your own limitations to consider.